[GA4] BigQuery Export: Events Table Schema and Managing Dates

 Integrating GA4 with BigQuery is important for businesses, as it allows way more in-depth reporting, and therefore data-driven decision-making.

-By leveraging BigQuery and it’s capabilities, businesses can gain deeper insights into their user interactions, website & marketing performance, leading to more informed strategies and improved outcomes.
+By leveraging BigQuery's capabilities, businesses can gain deeper insights into their user interactions and website and marketing performance, leading to more informed strategies and improved outcomes.

 When you start collecting Google Analytics 4 (GA4) website tracking data directly in BigQuery, you can perform complex calculations using SQL for better and more in-depth analysis.